CivilHub/CivilHub/README.md

-Instalacja
+Installation
 ----------

-Programy do zainstalowania z apta:
+Apps to install from apta:

 	python-dev
 	virtualenvwrapper